Pillow Snob Reviews

 Let’s be straightforward: the Kanuda Primo Air has a clearly defined audience, and if you fall outside of it, there are better options on this site for you.

-Back sleepers who need consistent cervical support will find this pillow close to ideal.
+Back sleepers who need consistent cervical support.
 The firm profile keeps the head from sinking too far down and maintains the natural curve of the neck throughout the night.

-Side sleepers with broader shoulders or those who need a higher loft to bridge the gap between head and mattress will appreciate the reliable, unyielding support the Primo Air provides.
+Side sleepers with broader shoulders or those who need a higher loft to bridge the gap between head and mattress.
 It won’t compress down on you mid-sleep.

-Orthopedic and recovery sleepers — anyone managing chronic neck pain, recovering from injury, or following a physical therapist’s recommendation to find a more structured pillow — this is the pillow we’d point you toward first.
+Orthopedic and recovery sleepers.
+Basically, anyone managing chronic neck pain, recovering from injury, or following a physical therapist’s recommendation to find a more structured pillow.
+This is the pillow I’d point you toward first.

 Stomach sleepers should look elsewhere entirely.
 The Primo Air’s firm, high-loft construction is the opposite of what stomach sleeping requires.
-Using this pillow in that position puts significant strain on the neck and will likely make things worse, not better.
+In my opinion, using this pillow in that position puts significant strain on the neck and will likely make things worse, not better.

-Pressure-sensitive sleepers — if you wake up with soreness at contact points, or if you’ve always gravitated toward soft, plush pillows — the Primo Air’s rigidity will work against you.
+Pressure-sensitive sleepers.
+In my opinion, if you wake up with soreness at contact points, or if you’ve always gravitated toward soft, plush pillows then the Primo Air’s rigidity will work against you.

 What Is It Made Of